 The ‘Tinder Stalking Guide’

-Grindr has appeared in the news quite frequently because criminals used the app to commit crimes against members of the LGBT community.
 Some news sites have entire collections of news articles about Tinder dates gone wrong in the worst way.
-In 2017, the American Sydney Loofe was killed by her Tinder date.
+In 2017, American Sydney Loofe was killed by her Tinder date.
 A year prior to that the bones of a woman were find in Mexico City.
-That was all that was left after the man she’d met on Tinder dumped her body in hydrochloric acid.
+That was all that was left after the man she’d met on Tinder dumped her body in hydrochlorid acid.

-How can you Protect your Privacy on Tinder?
+How can you protect your privacy and safety on Tinder?

 Given all the possible breaches of privacy that can occur with Tinder, what can you do to protect your privacy?
 There are a variety of steps you can take to help conceal your location and identity on Tinder.
 Here are some of the most important ones:

 It’s important to consider the consequences before posting anything online or in dating apps.
 Even if you don’t provide your full name or contact information, other users can still identify you by other means.
 For example, someone on Tinder could do a reverse image search to see if your picture appears anywhere else online.

 If you used Facebook to sign up for Tinder, someone easily could find your Facebook profile since Tinder pulls your profile picture from Facebook.
 To help protect your privacy, you should use a different picture for Tinder that doesn’t exist elsewhere on the internet.